Skip to content

 Company History

-Growth accelerated through three Series rounds: Series C in 2019 with Tencent and Visa as participants, Series D in 2020, and the Series E in September 2021 led by Tiger Global with Stripe also investing — pushing the valuation past $1 billion and unicorn status at $1.5B+ post-money.
+Growth accelerated through three Series rounds: Series C in 2019 with Tencent and Visa as participants, Series D in 2020, and the Series E in September 2021 led by Tiger Global with Stripe also investing, pushing the valuation past $1 billion post-money and earning unicorn status.
 Total funding hit $322M across 10 rounds.
 The 2022-2023 fintech downturn hit hard: a $50M Series E extension in October 2024 came at a markdown to $750M, a 25% valuation cut from the unicorn peak.
 Headcount dropped from 346 in 2023 to 259 in 2024 as the company restructured toward profitability.
 Revenue in 2024 was £20.3M (up from £12.4M in 2023) with a £38.6M pre-tax loss (down from £55.6M), showing the trajectory but not yet a profitable business.

 Review Analysis

-2.1/5 on Trustpilot from approximately 32 reviews.
-One-star complaints cluster around three patterns: bank authentication that fails silently or rejects valid credentials, transactions that get stuck between the player's bank and the merchant with no visible status, and customer support that is difficult to reach as an end consumer.
-Five-star reviews praise speed and convenience when the flow works — face ID authentication, instant transfer, done.
+4.2/5 on Trustpilot from approximately 33 reviews.
+The sample is tiny relative to TrueLayer's volume and skews to consumers searching for somewhere to comment after a problem or a clean experience.
+Recurring negative themes when they appear: bank authentication that fails silently, transactions stuck between the player's bank and the merchant with no visible status, and end-user support that is hard to reach.
+Positive reviews praise speed and convenience when the flow works: face ID authentication, instant transfer, done.
 TrueLayer responds to most negative reviews within a month, typically directing the consumer back to their merchant since TrueLayer is the technology provider rather than the merchant relationship holder.

 Context for Operators

 The Trustpilot score is consumer feedback, not operator feedback.
-TrueLayer is a B2B2C product — the player sees TrueLayer's authorization flow during checkout but the actual customer relationship is between the casino and TrueLayer.
+TrueLayer is a B2B2C product, so the player sees TrueLayer's authorization flow during checkout but the actual customer relationship is between the casino and TrueLayer.
 When a payment fails, the player blames TrueLayer even when the issue originates at their bank, with a bank cookie problem, or with the merchant's integration.
-32 reviews from a company processing $56 billion+ in 2024 TPV represents an absolutely tiny fraction of total transactions, and the sample skews heavily to people who had problems and went looking for somewhere to complain.
-The relevant B2B signals point in the opposite direction: G2 at 4.5/5 from 18 verified business reviews, Glassdoor at 4.3 from 94 employee reviews, and the bet365 endorsement which is the strongest possible operator-side validation.
-The Trustpilot rating affects player-side brand perception when something goes wrong with a TrueLayer payment, but it does not reflect the operator experience of running TrueLayer in production.
+33 reviews from a company processing $56 billion+ in 2024 TPV represents an absolutely tiny fraction of total transactions.
+The relevant B2B signals: G2 at 4.5/5 from 18 verified business reviews, Glassdoor at 4.2 from 93 employee reviews (84% recommend to a friend), and the bet365 endorsement which is the strongest possible operator-side validation.
+None of these reflect day-to-day Trustpilot drift, which can swing wildly on a sample this small.

 Notable Clients